Quantified Task Management [QTM]¶

 A good rule of thumb: you will know the relativity within the first hour of working on a task.

-Relativity and flux are discussed in detail in an article by Lead Developer Jason C. McDonald entitled Gallifreyan Software Project Management
+Relativity and flux (QTM v1) are discussed in detail in the article Gallifreyan Software Project Management

 Cumulatively, Volatility measures how late in the development process bugs are being caught.
 This can be used to spot issues in software quality processes, and to provide an estimation of software stability.

 Volatility has two parts, although only one is absolutely necessary.
 The first is the Volatility measure on the bug itself, indicating what development stage it was caught in.